2pinetwork/js-sdk/README.md

 * `async shares()` returns the shares of the current signer.
 * `async allowance()` returns the vault's allowance in wei for the current signer.
 * `async balance()` returns the token balance in wei for the current signer.
+* `async pendingPiTokens()` returns the vault available 2PI tokens to be claimed by the current signer.
 * `async decimals()` returns the vault's decimals (not to be confused with the token decimals).
 * `async tokenDecimals()` returns the token decimal places (not to be confused with the vault decimals).
 * `async pricePerFullShare()` returns the vault's current price for every share.
 * `async tvl()` returns the vault's current overall balance.
 * `async approve(amount)` sets amount of tokens in wei as vault allowance over the signer's tokens.
-* `async deposit(amount)` deposits the amount of tokens in wei specified by the argument.
+* `async deposit(amount, referral)` deposits the amount of tokens in wei specified by the argument.
+The referral argument is optional and should be a valid address if provided.
-* `async depositAll()` deposits all the tokens owned by the signer.
+* `async depositAll(referral)` deposits all the tokens owned by the signer.
 In case of native tokens (like MATIC) a reserve is taken so the user can afford the transaction gas.
+The referral argument is optional and should be a valid address if provided.
 * `async withdraw(amount)` withdraw and transfer to the signer wallet the amount of tokens in wei specified by the argument.
 * `async withdrawAll()` withdraw all the deposited tokens and transfers them to the signer wallet.
+* `async harvest()` claim all the 2PI tokens rewarded by the vault to the current signer.
 * `async apy()` returns the vault current APY as a multiplier (for example, 10% it is represented as 0.1).

 # Let's talk!